 What happens if my book is selected for publication?

+You’ll receive a contract and some information on the process ahead, and we’ll agree together on a timeline for working on and publishing your book.
+You’ll work with an editor to hone and develop your manuscript into its final form.
+We’ll typeset and design your book, sharing proofs for your approval.
+On publication, you’ll receive 15 complimentary copies, a discount on further copies, and a small advance of royalties.
 We’ll work hard to promote the success of your book, distribute it to readers and booksellers, submit it to awards and reviewers, market it via social and paid media, and (where funding allows) offer you paid performance opportunities around the time of your publication, as part of the Bad Betty live tour.

 Good luck!
 We look forward to reading your work.